TobiasPSP/EmergencyEquipment/IDE/VSCode/PlatformIO/1_Setup/readme.md

 # Setting Up PlatformIO

-One of the free extensions available for Arduino, ESP32 and a number of other embedded systems is **PlatformIO**.
+One of the free extensions available for *Arduino*, *ESP32* and a number of other embedded systems is [**PlatformIO**](https://platformio.org/).
 This article discusses the steps to set up this extension once you have installed it in *VSCode*.

 Once the extension is installed in *VSCode*, you see a new icon in the symbol bar to the left.
 When you click on it, the main *PlatformIO Cockpit* page opens: